dustinpfister/blog_posts/_posts/js-string-match.md

 So the possibility of null being returned by the String.match method is something to look out for when using it.

-## 3 - Single pattern match and many
+## 3 - Single pattern match and more than one match with the String match method.

 When using the String.match method there might be some additional properties attached to the Array that might be returned when it is called depending on the flags set for the regular expression pattern.
 If the Group flag of the pattern is not set then additional properties for the index in the string in which the pattern was found will be set to the array as well.